 Symptoms of Emotional Neglect

-Symptoms of childhood emotional neglect that show up in adults may include (but are not limited to):
+As outlined in Running on Empty: Overcome Your Childhood Emotional Neglect by Dr. Jonice Webb, symptoms of childhood emotional neglect that show up in adults may include (but are not limited to):

 - “Numbing out” or being cut off from one’s feelings